deadline-cxn/floridaman/ReadMe.md

 ===============
 Instructions for getting the source code to compile.

-- Firstly, you will also need to have the Deadline C64 Assembly Library repo installed locally.
+- Firstly, you will also need to have the https://github.com/sethcoder/ddl_asm_c64 repo  installed locally.
 The Directory structure should look like this:

         -ParentFolderDoesNotMatterWhereItIsLocated/
-            - DDL/
+            - ddl_asm_c64/
                 This is where the Deadline C64 Assembly Library repo should reside
             - floridaman/
                 This is where the floridaman repo should reside